gt-marine-robotics-group/Pontus/pontus_controller/README.md

 2. Construct a new `PoseObj` object representing the intended command: `pose_obj = PoseObj(cmd_pose, cmd_twist, skip_orientation, use_relative_position, command_mode)`
     * `cmd_pose`: A ROS Pose message containing the intended position and orientation.
 Defaults to `None` if not provided
     * `cmd_twist`: A ROS Twist message containing the intended linear and angular velocities.
 Defaults to `None` if not provided
-    * `skip_orientation`: A boolean indicating if the controller should actually turn to the final orientation commanded in the `cmd_pose`.
-Defaults to `False` if not provided which is useful for intermediate points on a path where the vehicle should immediately begin moving to the next point.
+    * `skip_orientation`: A boolean indicating if the controller should actually turn to the final orientation commanded in the `cmd_pose` which is useful for intermediate points on a path where the vehicle should immediately begin moving to the next point.
+Defaults to `False` if not provided.
     * `use_relative_position`: A boolean indicating if the controller should interpret the `cmd_pos` as being in the map frame or relative to the vehicles current position.
 Defaults to `False`
     * `command_mode`: An integer indicating the command mode for the controller to use.
 Defaults to `CommandMode.POSITION_FACE_TRAVEL` which is the most commonly used mode for autonomy.
 3. Send the command: `self.go_to_pose_client.go_to_pose(pose_obj)`